garrandall/popular-music-data/tracks/little-queen-heart.md

 Magazine
 Little queen, yeah
-Ooh, oh, no, no, no, little queen
+Oh oh, no, no, no, little queen
-Oh, ooh, no, no, no, little queen
+Oh, oh no, no, no, little queen